JeffreyRobertLynch/GlassBox-XAI/README.md

 ## 11. Future Work

-GlassBox XAI has several avenues for improving model performance with tradeoffs in interpretability, development time, on-device feasibility, and computational cost.
+GlassBox has several avenues for improving model performance with tradeoffs in interpretability, development time, on-device feasibility, and computational cost.

 ---

 ### Subject Matter Expert Collaboration
-For GlassBox XAI to transition from proof-of-concept to clinical utility, collaboration with dermatology experts is essential.
+For GlassBox to transition from proof-of-concept to clinical utility, collaboration with dermatology experts is essential.

 - **Clinical Workflow Integration**
 Partnering with dermatologists and clinical advisors can help validate real-world use cases, assess model performance in clinical settings, and identify opportunities for workflow integration and decision support.

 - **UI/UX Development**
 Building user interfaces tailored to clinical or educational use could improve usability for XAI visualizations.
-Integrating GlassBox XAI with clinical tools and EHR systems could further enhance its utility in real-world workflows.
+Integrating GlassBox with clinical tools and EHR systems could further enhance its utility in real-world workflows.

 - **Expanded XAI & Human-in-the-Loop (HITL) Tools** Designing tools that allow experts to explore model reasoning, suggest corrections, and highlight edge cases could improve trust, enable targeted retraining, and accelerate model refinement through human-in-the-loop feedback.